hazzardweb/ajax-comment-system-docs/integration.md

 If you wish to replace the built in [Authentication](authentication.md) driver or completely disable authentication edit `comments/events.php` where you will have to configure the __`auth.user`__ event.

 The event is used to determine if the user is authenticated and access the user.
-It has one argument, `$attribute`, that can be `id`, `name`, `email`, `url` and you will have to return the corresponding value.
+It has one argument, `$attribute`, that can be `id`, `name`, `email`, `avatar`, `url` and you will have to return the corresponding value.
 If the argument is null then you will have to return whether the user is logged in or not.

 ```php
 /**